 |

-The data is processed when the app is used by the users, when users or administrators register in the app, as well as when the data is evaluated or analyzed by ovos or the client.
+The processing of the data takes place when the app is used by the users, when users or administrators register in the app, and when the data is evaluated or analyzed by ovos or the client.

 Data is processed for the following purposes: